- Mongolia coronavirus & travel restrictions update

-As of today (3 May 2021), Mongolia has 39,381 confirmed coronavirus cases with 119 deaths and 22,932 recovered, a great achievement for a country that shares 4,630 km long border with China and 3,485 with Russia.
+As of today (22 July 2021), Mongolia has 153 thousand confirmed coronavirus cases with 755 deaths and 144 thousand recovered.
 Since late January, the Mongolian government had repatriated over nine thousand Mongolians stranded abroad via numerous charter flights and through vehicle crossing checkpoints and is planning to continue doing so.

 - TOTAL CASES: 349,509